-Metro received many strong proposals and is presenting for Council consideration and approval a slate of funding awards recommended by the grant review committee based on the information submitted, the stated evaluation criteria, and the review committee's professional and collective judgment.
-Staff ensured that the review adhered to Council policy and were prepared to elevate any potential deviations to senior leadership and Council if needed.
-Feedback and lessons learned from this second round will help shape and adjust future funding rounds.
+Metro received many strong proposals for the third solicitation this spring and is presenting for Council consideration and approval a slate of funding awards recommended by the grant review committee.
+Recommendations are based on the information submitted, the stated evaluation criteria, and the review committee's professional and collective judgment.
+Feedback and lessons learned from this third round will help shape and adjust future funding rounds.